-The Committee retains independent consultants from time to time to obtain advice and recommendations regarding executive compensation matters; however, the Committee is ultimately responsible for its decisions and may employ factors and considerations other than the information and advice provided by its independent consultants.
-The Chair of the Committee approves the scope of all executive compensation work by independent consultants and approves the invoices related to this work.
-The Committee first retained Towers Watson (then Towers Perrin) in 2007.
-Towers Watson's mandate for executive compensation in 2011 included three items: 1) a report and presentation on current trends in executive compensation and commentary on the Company's compensation practices; 2) a compensation program risk review; and 3) general executive compensation assistance.
+The Human Resources Committee retains independent consultants from time to time to obtain advice and recommendations regarding executive compensation matters; however, the Human Resources Committee is ultimately responsible for its decisions and may employ factors and considerations other than the information and advice provided by its independent consultants.
+The Chair of the Human Resources Committee approves the scope of all executive compensation work by independent consultants and approves the invoices related to this work.
+In March 2013, the Human Resources Committee's mandate was amended to clarify that the Human Resources Committee has the authority to retain compensation consultants, independent legal counsel and other advisors, as well as the direct responsibility for the appointment, compensation and oversight of such advisors.
+The Human Resources Committee also has the responsibility under its mandate to consider independence factors before selecting such advisors, other than in-house legal counsel.

+The Human Resources Committee first retained Towers Watson (then Towers Perrin) in 2007.
+Towers Watson's mandate for executive compensation in 2012 included three items: 1) a report and presentation on current trends in executive compensation and commentary on the Company's compensation practices; 2) a compensation review and recommendations related to compensation mix and compensation levels for the new President & CEO and two new executive officers; and 3) general executive compensation assistance.
 Other services that Towers Watson provides to the management of the Company include ongoing consulting and third-party administration services for executive supplemental retirement plans and employee pension plans and occasional non-executive compensation data and assistance.
-The Human Resources Committee and the Board are aware of, but do not pre-approve these non-executive services requested by management.
-Towers Watson's written mandate to the Committee outlines Towers Watson's role and terms of reference as the independent consultant to the Committee, and this includes confirmation that Towers Watson has well established safeguards to maintain the independence of its executive compensation consultants which include compensation protocols, internal reporting relationships and formal policies to prevent any potential conflict of interest.
+The Human Resources Committee and the Board are aware of, but do not pre-approve, these non-executive services requested by management.
+Towers Watson's written mandate to the Human Resources Committee outlines Towers Watson's role and terms of reference as the independent consultant to the Human Resources Committee, and this includes confirmation that Towers Watson has well-established safeguards to maintain the independence of its executive compensation consultants which include compensation protocols, internal reporting relationships and formal policies to prevent any potential conflict of interest.
 Towers Watson's approximate fees to the Company over the past three years are listed in the table below.
 All amounts in the following table are in Canadian dollars.

-Executive Compensation-Related

-Fees All Other Fees

-Consulting and Third-Party Administration Services Fees for Employee Pension Plans Consulting and Third-Party Administration Services Fees for Executive Supplemental Retirement Plans Non-Executive Compensation-Related Fees Total All Other Fees

-(\$) (\$) (\$) (\$) (\$) (\$)

-2011 30,000 226,000 35,000 0 261,000 291,000

-2010 49,000 163,000 27,000 28,000 218,000 267,000
+Executive Compensation-Related Fees A ll Other Fees Total Fees Consulting and Third-Party Administration Services Fees for Employee Pension Plans Consulting and Third-Party Administration Services Fees for Executive Supplemental Retirement Plans Non-Executive Compensation-Related Fees Total All Other Fees (\$) (\$) (\$) (\$) (\$) (\$) 2012 82,000 148,000 37,000 0 185,000 267,000 2011 30,000 226,000 35,000 0 261,000 291,000 2010 49,000 163,000 27,000 28,000 218,000 267,000

-2009 82,000 174,000 30,000 0 204,000 286,000